aisoft-red/llamapal/README.md

 ## Demo
 Here is LlamaPal in action adding commentary to a basketball game.
+Click the link to view the full demo [LlamaPal Demo](https://huggingface.co/spaces/jwplatta/LlamaPalDemo).
 ![Demo](data/demo/processed_frames_image.gif)

 ## How It Works